Pharmacy context

 Principle 4.
 Services, including medicines management

 The pharmacy offers a wide range of healthcare services, which are generally well managed and easy for people to access.
-The pharmacy obtains its medicines from licensed sources but does not always keep its medicines secure from unauthorised access.
+The pharmacy obtains its medicines from licensed sources and generally manages them appropriately so that they are safe for people to use.
 The pharmacy team has professional oversight of all online medicine orders and systems are in place to intervene when there are clinical issues with prescriptions.
-However, the pharmacy does not always carry out checks to help make sure the medicines it prescribes are appropriate for people so it cannot always demonstrate that the supply is safe.

 Principle 5.
 Equipment and facilities